TN bill to fully legalize marijuana effectively dead for 2022 legislative session - NewsBreak

 “The issue of marijuana has been contentious and divisive up here for years and years,” said Rep. Bruce Griffey (R-Paris).‘A get out of jail free card’: GOP bill would eliminate age requirements for marriages in Tennessee

-The last-ditch effort by Representative Bob Freeman (D-Nashville) to enact cannabis legislation has reached its end in the House for this year, as he pulled the bill ( HB 1968 ) from notice.
+The last-ditch effort by Rep. Bob Freeman (D-Nashville) to enact cannabis legislation has reached its end in the House for this year, as he pulled the bill ( HB 1968 ) from notice.

 “There is a very real possibility that, by the time we come back next year, we will be the only state that touches Tennessee that has not done some sort of legalization,” Freeman said.